porkiedev/Minecraft-Console-Client/README.md

 Minecraft Console Client
 ========================

+--
+PorkieDev's edit

+I love this and I plan to modify more, but here's what I've done so far.
+P.S.
+I'm new to VS and C# so forgive my bad edits if I made any mistakes.

+-Added a configuration option to relog no matter the reason for the kick.

+Thanks and credit to ORelio for making this amazing application!
+--

 [![Appveyor build status](https://ci.appveyor.com/api/projects/status/github/ORelio/Minecraft-Console-Client?branch=Indev)](https://ci.appveyor.com/project/ORelio/minecraft-console-client)

 Minecraft Console Client(MCC) is a lightweight app allowing you to connect to any Minecraft server,